-We film two takes of the same running scene at the same location and with the same predetermined path making sure to keep the relative motion between the camera and actor consistent.
-One take was filmed using our full system, including a minor leniency that's close to the minimum allowed.
-The second take was filmed with an ablated version of the control system, or 'Standard Control.'
-The ablated version of the system passes raw tracker values as is to the PID controller without actor control weight adjustment (Sec.
-6.2) and the leniency mechanism (Sec.
-6.1).
-Fig. 8 shows camera frame radial velocities for both modes throughout this scene.
+We film two takes of the same running scene at the same location and with the same predetermined path, making sure to keep the relative motion between the camera and actor consistent.
+One take was filmed using our full system, including a minor leniency that is close to the minimum allowed.
+The second take was filmed with an ablated version of the control system, or Standard Control.
+The ablated version of the system passes raw tracker values as is to the PID controller without actor control weight adjustment (see Section 5.2) and the leniency mechanism (see Section 5.1).
+Figure 4 shows camera frame radial velocities for both modes throughout this scene.
 Overall, the full controller satisfies scripted actor framing and largely ignores both actor track noise and camera translational motion that manifests itself as screen space motion.
-Following these internal and external noise sources would lead to an uncontrollably erratic camera.
-Please see Control Ablation in the supplemental for both the illustrated visualization and the star footage of this targeted comparison.
+Following these internal and external noise sources would